Sex After 50: How Our Changing Body Affects Our Sexual Health

 The role of aging in sexual health

 What happens to sexual activity as we age?
-This question likely crosses all of our minds as the number of birthday candles on our cake gets bigger.
-Plenty of changes can affect our sexual health over time.
+Many of us wonder about this very thing, especially as the number of birthday candles on our cake grows.
+As it turns out, plenty of changes can affect our sexual health over time.
+And knowledge is power.

 What kinds of changes happen to our bodies as we age?